Sherry-27/CLIP/README.md

 ## 🎯 Overview

 A production-ready semantic image search engine that enables natural language queries over large image collections.
-Built with OpenAI's CLIP model and FAISS for efficient similarity search, achieving **sub-30ms query latency** on a dataset of **13,000+ images**.
+Built with OpenAI's CLIP model, FAISS for efficient similarity search, and **AWS S3 for scalable storage**, achieving **sub-30ms query latency** on a dataset of **13,000+ images**.

 ### Why This Project?